tldr-pages/tldr/pages/common/pulumi-cancel.md

 # pulumi cancel

-> Cancel a stack’s currently running update, if any.
+> Cancel a stack's currently running update, if any.
 > More information: <https://www.pulumi.com/docs/iac/cli/commands/pulumi_cancel/>.

 - Cancel a stack’s currently running update, if any: